sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 ## Preread

-This document is writen for guiding user start preparing GOWIN development enviroment and use the Tang Primer 20K.
+This document is writen for guiding user start preparing GOWIN development environment and use the Tang Primer 20K.

 The default firmware function in the Core board is as followings:
 - All IO port routed to pin 2.54mm pad toggles regularly, including spi_lcd connector ports and sd_card connector ports on Core Board